comunica/Article-ISWC2023-SolidQuery/content/conclusions.md

 Our work has shown that Link Traversal Query Processing is able to achieve such timings, especially as it is able to produce results in an iterative manner, with first results mostly being produced in less than a second.
-As such, LTQP with the algorithms introduced in this work are effective for querying over decentralized environments with specific structural properties, but there are open research opportunities for optimizing more complex queries as provided by our benchmark.
+As such, LTQP with the algorithms introduced in this work are effective for querying over decentralized environments with specific structural properties, but there are open research opportunities for optimizing more complex queries as provided by the benchmark.
 We have shown this by applying LTQP to simulated Solid environments, for which we have introduced algorithms to capture these structural properties.

 Up until now, LTQP has always been applied to querying Linked Open Data on the Web.